Attosecond XFEL and Beyond

 About

-I am based in Hamburg and work on advanced XFEL science across theory, numerical design, and experimental implementation.
+I am based in Hamburg and work as a Scientist in the DESY MXL group on advanced XFEL science across theory, numerical design, and experimental implementation.
 My current research program focuses on advancing hard X-ray attosecond pulse generation toward higher peak power, stronger controllability, and broader experimental impact, especially where pulse properties can be deliberately matched to demanding ultrafast measurements.

 Around this main line, I work on several connected problems: shaping X-ray pulses in both time and space, developing routes toward fully coherent high-repetition-rate FEL operation, and using AI and optimization methods to make accelerator and light-source physics more efficient and more programmable.

 I do not see these as separate topics.
-They are parts of one broader objective: complete control over X-ray pulses, from pulse duration and wavefront structure to coherence, stability, diagnostics, and machine intelligence.
+They are parts of one broader objective: full control over X-ray pulses, from pulse duration and wavefront structure to coherence, stability, diagnostics, and machine intelligence.

 Current emphasis